 If you’re in a country where you can’t get Spotify or just looking for a great alternative, then you’ll definitely want to take a look at Deezer.

 - Over 73 million songs* in the Deezer library

 - Users can create custom radio stations and receive new personalized recommendations every day

 - A growing library of popular podcasts

-Total Subscribers: Deezer says that can’t confirm their total subscriber count, but pointed to “16 million monthly active users” worldwide.
+Total Subscribers: Deezer says that they can’t confirm their total subscriber count, but pointed to “16 million monthly active users” worldwide.

 Pricing: $9.99 per month for Deezer Premium / $14.99 per month for Deezer Family

 Tidal has been struggling to keep up with its bigger rivals like Spotify, though it does have some interesting features.

 For starters, Tidal claims that its audio library is even larger than Spotify’s, and it further says it features some hard-to-find independent artists in a variety of genres.
 Furthermore, Tidal offers access to over 250,000 documentaries, full-length films, music videos, and filmed concerts, part of a plan to become one of several serious Spotify alternatives.

 Higher-res audio is also a draw, though usability has been a nagging issue for years.
 Artists have also complained about erratic payments, with investigations even zeroing in on possible accounting malfeasance.